shayanamir0/Chest-X-Ray-Anomaly-Detection/README.md

 Lung diseases such as pneumonia and lung cancer can be life-threatening if not detected early.
 This project aims to leverage an autoencoder model to automatically detect anomalies in chest X-ray images that may indicate the presence of lung diseases, thereby aiding in early diagnosis and treatment.

 ## Model Architecture
 The project employs a simple autoencoder architecture for anomaly detection.
-Below is a high-level overview of the model architecture:
+Below is an overview of the model architecture:

 ![Model Architecture](https://via.placeholder.com/800x400.png?text=Model+Architecture)